 Buying new lounge suites is usually not a task that you take lightly.
 A certain amount of research, measuring and checking out materials—and suppliers—will go into the process.
 People who buy leather lounge suites usually make these purchases with the intention of keeping that particular suite for a considerable amount of time, if not forever.
 So quality is key!

 Your lounge is usually the room where your visitors and family gather and spend a lot of time.
 This means your new suite of lounges will need consistent maintenance if you want to keep it in a good condition.
-Whether it’s standard lounge furniture or a recliner lounge, proper care and cleaning will be needed to sustain—and even extend—lifespans.
+Whether it’s standard lounge furniture, an electric recliner chair or a recliner lounge, proper care and cleaning will be needed to sustain—and even extend—lifespans.
 Here are a few tips to keep in mind when cleaning and caring for your leather furniture.

 Water, Not Soap

 The golden rule with leather suites is “NO SOAP”.
 Never use any form of detergent on a leather suite.
 While leather is very durable, it’s not resistant to the harsh chemicals in detergents and other household products.

 The most basic cleaning of your leather lounges involves warm, not hot, water and a fluff free white cloth.
 Using a white cloth will prevent any dyes from coming off the cloth and being absorbed by the leather.

 On a similar note – Vacuuming is also important to remove dust that can cause abrasions on your leather.